Bok Choy Cherry

 Cherries are also a great snack for after exercise, as they have been shown to have anti-inflammatory properties.
 In one study, runners drank tart cherry juice twice a day for seven days before a marathon.
 They reported significantly less soreness after the race than a control group.
 Other studies show the anti-inflammatory properties may also help ease the pain of arthritis and gout.

 Tart cherries have been shown to protect against heart disease and stroke by helping to regulate fat and glucose.
-Cherries can even boost the protective power of prescribed medications for reducing stroke risk.
+Cherries can even boost the protective power of some prescribed medications for reducing the risk of stroke.